Image generated by Dall-E

 Unlike manual time tracking solutions, Timing runs in the background while you work, gathering data on every app, web page and document you open.
 Its rules functionality enables you to automatically assign tasks to certain clients or projects, so that, at the end of the day, you can immediately see how much time you’ve spent on a particular piece of work.
 Its useful AI summaries augment this data, providing quick insights into your activities.
 Once enabled, these summaries group related activities together so that it’s easier to identify patterns and create more accurate time entries.
 Of course, you still have full control over these time entries, and can adjust them before saving them.

-Timing’s powerful reporting engine also offers useful productivity analytics.
+Timing’s powerful reporting engine also offers useful productivity analytics, including report rounding (up, down, or nearest in configurable intervals) for polished, professional timesheets.
 And its seamless calendar and Screen Time integration means that even work done away from your machine, or on other devices, is properly logged.
 Between its ability to track time across multiple projects simultaneously, quick menu bar access, handy keyboard shortcuts, and useful online resources, Timing is an indispensable tool for power users.

 2. Raycast